 Each time Jesus speaks, some believe in him, but there are others who refuse to believe and resist what he is saying about himself and God.
-It is tragic to see how peoples' hearts can be so closed and hardened.
+It is tragic to see how peoples' hearts can be hardened and closed.

-The woman caught in adultery, like the Samaritan woman, is received with grace and forgiveness rather than judgement and condemnation.
+The Woman Caught in Adultery.
+Like the Samaritan woman, Jesus' judgement is grace and forgiveness.
 Condemnation is reserved for those who refuse to open their hearts and therefore live out the consequences of refusing abundance of life.
-The central sin that blocks a person from fullness of love is resistance to love (God's Word made flesh in Jesus and flowing as Holy Spirit).